 Safe Harbor 401(k) plans are like traditional 401(k) plans, but they offer advantages to companies at risk of failing the non-discrimination tests.
 Safe Harbor Plans are deemed to satisfy these tests, so business owners and other highly compensated employees may defer the maximum contribution regardless of low participation from non-highly compensated employees.
 The Safe Harbor provision ensures highly compensated participants will never need to receive deferral or match refunds due to a failed Deferral/Match test.

 A new comparability plan or cross tested plan is the most flexible qualified retirement plan available.
 This type of plan uses a sophisticated method of converting allocation rates to future benefit rates at retirement, thereby allocating larger contributions to older participants.
 This design is highly effective for Companies with older Shareholders/Owners and a younger non-highly compensated staff.
 The design allows participants to be grouped into classifications and receive a profit sharing contribution based on his or her classification.
 Each participant may receive a different percentage.
 This allows each Highly Compensated participant to determine his or her level of participation in the plan.
 This is especially useful for multiple partner or shareholder firms with different expectations of the annual contribution.
-It may also allow highly compensated participants to maximize ($59,000 each, indexed) while allocating only a 5% employer contribution to the staff.
+It may also allow highly compensated participants to maximize ($62,000 each, indexed) while in some cases allocating only a 5% employer contribution to the staff.
 A new comparability plan may either be a standalone profit sharing plan or the profit sharing contribution component of a 401(k) plan.

 A traditional defined benefit plan allows the Employer to make larger contributions thereby receiving much larger deductions than are allowed in a Defined Contribution plan (i.e. 401k profit sharing plan).
 A defined benefit plan can provide for a lifetime annual retirement income of up to the highest consecutive three-year average compensation or $210,000 (indexed), whichever is less.
 Unlike a defined contribution plan, the contributions are mandatory.
 The plan promises to pay participants a specified monthly income when they retire.
 The amount of monthly benefits is usually based on the participant's pay and years of service.